dippy2214/The-Wiimote-Project/README.md

 things, and immediately crumbled looking through such a large codebase for the first time in my life.
 But the thought was there!
 I also made more of an effort to fully read and understand everything written on a website I havent mentioned until now, Wiibrew's [wiimote technical guide](https://www.wiibrew.org/wiki/Wiimote).
 I was slowly building more confidence in the systems I was trying to use.
 I still found chatGPT useful, but more as a search engine to find resources or specific parts of the documentation I needed but didn't know to even start looking for.
+By summer in my third year, I was ready and motivated for a new and deeper look at this project